 Grants of up to $7,500 and grants of up to $15,000 to Massachusetts nonprofit organizations and government agencies for humanities projects serving public audiences.
-LOIs are due December 18.
+Applicants must submit an LOI prior to submitting a full application.
 Consideration will be given to projects in a broad range of formats.
 Qualifying projects are firmly grounded in the humanities and involve at least one humanities scholar.

 Mass Humanities grants support projects that use history, literature, philosophy, and the other humanities disciplines, primarily to deepen public understanding of current social, political, and economic issues, thereby enhancing and improving civic life.

 Mass Humanities encourages collaborations between organizations, interdisciplinary approaches, and capacity building in small organizations.
 Priority is given to projects that engage audiences with limited contact to humanities programming (Engaging New Audiences for the Humanities) and projects that respond to Mass Humanities’ current theme (Negotiating the Social Contract).